-Notice PIH 2012-28

-• PHA must conduct criminal history background checks for sex offender registration requirement in the state where the housing is located and in other states where household members are known to have resided.
-HUD FAQs on Notice PIH 2012-28 • Note: PHAs may only create policies that permanently deny admission to sex offenders subject to lifetime registration requirements as per the regulatory requirements and may not implement policies that automatically deny admission to applicants for the duration of their sex offender registration requirement, regardless of circumstances, if it is less than life. - Notice PIH 2012-28 specifies how this requirement can be fulfilled.
-Whichever method the PHA chooses must be included in the administration plan. • Should the process reveal an applicant's household includes an individual subject to a state lifetime registered sex offender registration, the PHA must offer the family an opportunity to remove that individual from the household. - The PHA determines it has reasonable cause to believe that the health, safety, or right to peaceful enjoyment of the premises by other residents may be threatened by a household member's • Abuse or pattern of abuse of alcohol, or • Illegal drug use or pattern of illegal drug use - The PHA determines that any household member is currently engaging in illegal use of a drug. - Any household member has ever been convicted of drug-related criminal activity for manufacture or production of methamphetamine on the premises of federally assisted housing.
+Evaluating Eligibility Section 3.5: Denial of Assistance • The PHA's standards must prohibit admission if: Notice PIH 2012-28 Any member of the household is subject to a lifetime state sex offender registration program requirement • PHA must conduct criminal history background checks for sex offender registration requirement in the state where the housing is located and in other states where household members are known to have resided.
+HUD FAQs on Notice PIH 2012-28 Note: PHAs may only create policies that permanently deny admission to sex offenders subject to lifetime registration requirements as per the regulatory requirements and may not implement policies that automatically deny admission to applicants for the duration of thei sex offender registration requirement, regardles of circumstances, if it is less than life.
+Notice PIH 2012-28 specifies how this requirement can be fulfilled.
+Whichever method the PHA choose must be included in the administration plan. • Should the process reveal an applicant's household includes an individual subject to a state lifetime registered sex offender registration, the PHA must offer the family an opportunity to remove that individual from the household.
+The PHA determines it has reasonable cause to believe that the health, safety, or right to peaceful enjoyment of the premises by other residents may be threatened by a household member's • Abuse or pattern of abuse of alcohol, or • Illegal drug use or pattern of illegal drug use The PHA determines that any household member currently engaging in illegal use of a drug.
+Any household member has ever been convicted or drug-related criminal activity for manufacture or production of methamphetamine on the premises of federally assisted housing.